 Our staff is specially trained in pediatric care.
 A unique team consisting of medical and rehabilitation specialists will collaborate to provide developmentally appropriate care that meets all aspects of your child’s health and psychosocial needs.

-Our goal through both our medical needs and rehabilitation programs is to ensure that your child receives the right services to successfully manage or overcome chronic medical challenges.
+Our goal through both our medical needs and rehabilitation programs is to ensure that your child receives the right services.
 Our team works closely with you and your child to increase your child’s functional abilities and to ensure the whole family will be comfortable and successful with any ongoing complex care required when they return home.

 Our pediatric family-centered rehabilitation program is accredited by the Commission on Accreditation for Rehabilitation Facilities (CARF), demonstrating our commitment to providing the highest quality services.
 Our treatment is tailored to meet the needs of each child’s physical, psychological and educational circumstances.
 We also prepare parents to be successful, long-term support systems.